A road trip in Greece is an excellent idea for travelers who want to discover the most beautiful and remote corners of the country!

-This road trip option includes a visit to 3 of the most beautiful islands of the Ionian sea as well as a drive-through to the west coast of Greece.
+This road trip itinerary includes a visit to 3 of the most beautiful islands of the Ionian Sea, as well as a great drive to the west coast of Greece.

-- To begin with, as soon as your ferry arrives from Italy to Igoumenitsa, you can get one of the multiple ferries that depart from Igoumenitsa to the island of Corfu.
-The ferry ride is just 1,5 hours so you can even organize this as a day trip.
+- To begin with, as soon as your ferry from Italy arrives in Igoumenitsa, you can board one of the many ferries that depart from Igoumenitsa to the island of Corfu.
+The ferry ride is just 1.5 hours so you can even organize this as a day trip.
 In the summer months, you also have the option of getting a direct ferry from Italy to Corfu.
-After a visit to the cosmopolitan island of Corfu, you can return back to Igoumenitsa for the second part of your road trip.
+After a visit to the cosmopolitan island of Corfu, you can return to Igoumenitsa for the second part of your road trip.

-- In just a 1,5 hour drive from Igoumenitsa, you can get to the island of Lefkada for some of the most impressive beaches in the Ionian sea.
-Lefkada is the only, of the Ionian islands, that is not accessible by ferry since it connects with mainland Greece with a causeway.
-On your way to Lefkada, you can also make a stop to the picturesque town of Parga, or dive to the crystal sea waters of Syvota.
-Driving around Lefkada will allow you to see some of its most beautiful beaches like Porto Katsiki, Kathisma or Milos as well its rich nature, passing through waterfalls, caves, and cliffs.
+- In just a 1.5-hour drive from Igoumenitsa, you can get to the island of Lefkada for some of the most impressive beaches in the Ionian Sea.
+Lefkada is the only Ionian island accessible via a causeway from mainland Greece!
+On your way to Lefkada, you can also stop at the picturesque town of Parga, or dive in the crystal sea of Syvota.
+By driving around Lefkada, you can see some of its most beautiful beaches like Porto Katsiki, Kathisma or Milos, as well its rich nature including waterfalls, caves and cliffs.

-- From Lefkada, you can then drive further south through Ionia Odos (A5), pass the Rio-Antirio bridge and reach the port of Kyllini in the Peloponnese in about 3 hours.
-From the port of Kyllini, there are many daily ferry connections to the island of Zakynthos, while the ferry trip duration is approximately 1hour.
-Zakynthos (or Zante) is a great holiday destination that combines great beaches, beautiful nature, seaside resorts, watersports, and sea activities and of course the famous beach of Navagio (Shipwreck).
+- From Lefkada, you can then drive further south through Ionia Odos (A5), pass the Rio-Antirrio bridge and reach the port of Kyllini in the Peloponnese in about 3 hours.
+From the port of Kyllini, there are many daily ferry connections to the island of Zakynthos, while the ferry trip duration is approximately 1 hour.
+Zakynthos (or Zante) is a great holiday destination that combines great beaches, beautiful nature, seaside resorts, watersports, and sea activities (and of course the famous beach of Navagio).

 Roadtrip 3: Patras - Peloponnese - Poros - Aegina - Athens

-From the ports of Athens you can find many ferry connections to the Greek islands while many of the ferries have a garage to transfer your vehicle.
-You can therefore continue your road trip in island settings and why not combine it with some island-hopping in the Aegean.
-On the Ferryhopper map of ferries, you will find all the available ferry connections from Athens in order to plan your ferry trip in the most convenient way for you!
+From the ports of Athens, you can find many ferry connections to the Greek islands, while many of the ferries have a car deck to transfer your vehicle.
+You can therefore continue your road trip to the islands and combine it with some island-hopping in the Aegean!

 Roadtrip 4: Patras - Delphi - Volos - Skiathos

-Our second suggestion for a road trip with departure from the port of Patras is to travel northeast, to the impressive village and ancient sanctuary of Delphi.
-It will take you 2 hours drive from Patras via E65/EO48 to reach the beautiful landscape of Delphi.
-From there, you can cross through the mount Parnassos to the east coast and drive north to the Pagasetic Gulf and the city of Volos.
+From there, you can drive through Mount Parnassus to the east coast and drive north to the Pagasetic Gulf and the city of Volos.
 Volos is a coastal city, the capital of the Magnesia region, a place famous for its food and agriculture.
-Don’t miss the chance of spending some time in the renowned tsipouradika of Volos, and taste the local meze!
-From Volos, you can also drive through the mountain of Pelion, for some exciting natural routes and views of the Aegean sea.
+Don’t miss the chance to spend some time in the renowned tsipouradika of Volos and taste the local food!

 Tips for driving in Greece

-In general, navigating around Greece with your vehicle can be easy, especially in the mainland or the main roads of Crete, Evoia and other large islands.
+In general, getting around Greece with your vehicle is straightforward especially in the mainland or the main roads of Crete, Euboea and other large islands.
 You can plan your road trip to the Greek destinations smoothly, using online or printed maps.
 Here are some additional tips for you: